-Root Canal Therapy for kids
+Root Canal Therapy for Kids in Los Angeles

-Because primary teeth are so important, the pediatric dentists at Children’s Dental Fun Zone of Eagle Rock, as well as in our other practices, will recommend that these teeth be kept intact instead of being prematurely extracted.
+Because primary teeth are so important, the pediatric dentists at Children’s Dental FunZone recommend that these teeth be kept intact instead of being prematurely extracted.
 It is for this reason that root canal therapy for kids is a potential option for saving a baby tooth that is affected by extensive decay.

 When does a child need root canal therapy?

-Since the material we use in Children’s Dental Fun Zone of Los Angeles for the baby root canal is completely biocompatible, it will not negatively affect the incoming permanent tooth.
-Rather, the tooth will get loose in its own time and will fall out like all other baby teeth.
+Since the material we use in Children’s Dental FunZone for a baby tooth root canal therapy is completely biocompatible, it will not negatively affect the incoming permanent tooth.
+Rather, the tooth and crown will get loose in its own time and will fall out like all other baby teeth.

-Since the affected nerves of the tooth are removed, your child should have very minimal pain after the treatment.
+Since the affected nerves of the tooth are removed, your child should have very minimal pain after the root canal therapy treatment.
 During the treatment itself, the tooth is completely numbed using local anesthesia.
 However, it is common to have sensitivity to the crown or to any dental procedure for the first two weeks.

 During this time, it is important to continue brushing, particularly around the gums of the tooth, to keep them from becoming inflamed.
 If excessive pain or irritation is experienced, have the child brought to the dental office for a re-evaluation.

 Our pediatric dentists are trained to perform pediatric root canal therapy.
 Call today at 800-717-5437 to learn more or to schedule a consultation.
 We currently have office locations in West Covina, Eagle Rock, Montebello, Fontana, West Los Angeles, West Covina, Ontario, Reseda, San Fernando and Riverside.